XRdXu/CS0010-Final-Project/README.md

 Team Name: WHATS GOOD
 Team Members: YangPan(yap29@pitt.edu, Analyze of City Trees), HaoWang(haw129@pitt.edu, Analyze of crime rates), RuohengXu(rux28@pitt.edu, Analysis of Walk Score data)
 ## Which neighborhood in Pittsburgh is the most livable area for Pitt students？
-Our goal is to determine the most livable area for Pitt students by analyzing various metrics such as Walk Score, crime rate, and greening degree.
-After thoroughly examining the data and drawing from our own experiences, we have concluded that North Squirrel Hill is the winner.
+Our objective is to identify the most livable area for Pitt students by considering various factors such as Walk Score, crime rate, and greening degree.
+These metrics are interconnected and crucial for students seeking a comfortable living environment.
+For instance, college students prefer living close to school and amenities, with easy and convenient access to essential services.
+Additionally, ensuring a safe surrounding is vital, as well as a pleasant environment characterized by a significant number of trees that contribute to cleaner air and a refreshing atmosphere.
+After carefully analyzing the data and incorporating our personal experiences, we have concluded that North Squirrel Hill is the winner.
 ## Canvas Group number: 10
 ## Datasets Used:
 1. Allegheny County Walk Scores： https://data.wprdc.org/dataset/allegheny-county-walk-scores.
 This dataset rates accessibility to nearby amenities from locations in Pittsburgh on a 0-100 scale, which considers not only walking distance and ease but also neighborhood friendliness, providing a comprehensive and well-rounded assessment.